yclas/documentation/how-ads-moderation-works.md

 ### Payment with Moderation

-As in the case of “payment on” user is redirected to payment gateway only if product has a fixed amount, else this advertisement is processed as “Moderation on” case is on.
+As in the case of "payment on” user is redirected to payment gateway only if product has a fixed amount, else this advertisement is processed as "Moderation on” case is on.
 In other words, if the payment is successful advertisement is sent to moderation to be once again activated by admin.
 But if posting wasn't handled with payment, this advertisement is set in moderation and is waiting for admin to activate it.

 _EMAIL:_ One email is sent to user, notifying him of creation.
 But in this case he has a link that redirects him to advertisement edit.
 He can modify this ad, but it won't be published.
 And one after admin activated it.